-- 10 1.
-The bus must be in neutral, emergency brake on. - 2.
-Open the lift doors and hook latches in outside wall of bus. - 3.
-Remove the hand-held controls and push long lever down to unfold platform.
-Theplatform will be flush with floor of bus. - 4.
+- 1. The bus must be in neutral, emergency brake on. - 2.
+Open the lift doors and hook latches on the outside wall of the bus. - 3.
+Remove the hand-held controls and push the long lever down to unfold the platform.
+The platform will be flush with the floor of the bus. - 4.
 Press the "lower platform" button. - 5.
 Lower the platform to ground level, make sure the hinge releases the barrier. - 6.
-Roll the wheelchair backwards and lock hand brakes. - 7.
-Place your hand on wheelchair to give the student secure feeling. - 8.
-Press the "raise platform" button, making sure barrier locks in place.
-The platform will raise to bus floor level. - 9.
-Pull the wheelchair into bus and secure. - 21 10.
-Fold the platform back into bus and shut doors. - 22 11.
+Roll the wheelchair backward and lock hand brakes. - 7.
+Place your hand on the wheelchair to give the student a secure feeling. - 8.
+Press the "raise platform" button, making sure the barrier locks in place.
+The platform will rise to the bus floor level. - 9.
+Pull the wheelchair into the bus and secure it. - 10.
+Fold the platform back into the bus and shut the doors. - 11.
 No one may ride on the lift with a student.

-24 AIDE ASSISTED
+AIDE ASSISTED

 - 1. Be sure each person knows his/her role.
-In the case of misunderstanding, don't argue. - 26 Carry on any discussion out of the student's presence. - 27 2.
+In the case of misunderstanding, don't argue.
+Carry on any discussion out of the student's presence. - 2.
 Direct the aide to carry or guide the student onto the bus.
 When appropriate, an adult is allowed on the bus with written permission from the superintendent. - 3.
-When the use of assistive devices are required, check to see that they are securely fastened before putting bus into motion. - 4.
-When specially equipped buses are used to accommodate wheelchairs, etc., with the use
+When the use of assistive devices is required, check to see that they are securely fastened

-- of a ramp or lift, supervise the aide in guiding chair onto bus and securing it in place inside the bus. - 5.
+- before putting the bus into motion. - 4.
+When specially equipped buses are used to accommodate wheelchairs, etc., with the use of a ramp or lift, supervise the aide in guiding chair onto the bus and secure it in place inside the bus. - 5.
 When loading or unloading, the driver must be on the bus. - 6.
 Check to see that the ramp and side door have been securely fastened into a locked position after the student has entered the bus.
-Start the bus and follow procedure for entering the flow of traffic.
+Start the bus and follow the procedure for entering the flow of traffic.